 There’s nothing wrong with having some fun in moderation, but make sure that your health comes first.
 Don’t be afraid to turn down a night out if you need to rest – your body and mind will thank you later!

 Consider joining your college gym, or joining a sports society as well.
 This will help you stay active, which has several awesome benefits for both your physical and mental health.
 And, steer clear from processed food – although it’s handy and cheap, it won’t give your brain the nutrition it needs for maximum performance.
+Also, you might want to try some legal CDB if you feel too much stress or you suffer from a health condition that can benefit from it.

 There are several great nutritious meals for students that you can cook easily and cheaply in no time!